rosscdh/staytus_api_v2/README.md

 1. Staytus is not really implemented using good REST standards (i.e. using POST for GET events)
 2. requires multiple queries for issue_updates to get the base issue details
+3. id or identifier? make a choice and stick with it
+4. UUID or short UUID? make a choice and stick with it
-3. I wanted to build something using grape
+5. I wanted to build something using grape

 Install